FrancoCalan/roach_tools/README.md

 ### Script Files

 The repository also provides script files to easily perform common ROACH tasks out of the box.
-For a list of all implemented scripts go here(TODO: add link).
+For a list of implemented scripts go here(TODO: add link).
 For an explanation on how to use the scripts look at the [Calan wiki](https://sites.google.com/site/calandigital/home/tutorials/roach_tools-and-calanfpga).

+### External Links
+* [simulink_models](https://github.com/FrancoCalan/simulink_models): Sister repository with simulink models, compiled .bof files, and configuration files for various examples and projects.
+* [Calan Digital Wiki](https://sites.google.com/site/calandigital/): Wiki site with ROACH tutorials and information about our (Milimeter-Wave Laboratory) digital back-end projects.
+* [CASPER Site](https://casper.berkeley.edu/): Oficial CASPER site, the developers of the ROACH and other digital platforms for radioastronomy.

 ## TODO
 * Add scripts descriptions